ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

     - Which Isomer has the lowest total energy?

     ??? success "Answer"
-        $E_{\text{Tot}}^{\text{Bowl}} = -218.12242650 \,\text{Ry}$
+        $E_{\text{Tot}}^{\text{Bowl}} = -218.12237988 \,\text{Ry}$

         $E_{\text{Tot}}^{\text{Ring}} = -217.76506479 \,\text{Ry}$

         $E_{\text{Tot}}^{\text{Cage}} = -218.37740806 \,\text{Ry}$

-        Therefore the cage structure has the lowest energy.
-ALSO MAYBE LOOK AT THE TOTAL ENERGY DIFFERENCE PER ATOM AND COMPARE TO KBT
+        Using $E_{\text{Tot}}^{\text{Cage}}$ as a reference, we can calculate the energy difference between the structures.
+Doing so we can see that the the cage structure has the lowest energy.

     - What does it mean to have the lowest total energy of the three isomers?
 What conclusions about stability can we draw from these calculations?

     ??? success "Answer"
         The lowest energy typically means that the structure is the most stable.
 However, these energies are very close, so it is hard to draw conclusions based on these calculations.
+Additionally, one can compare the energy differences between the structures to $k_BT$ at room temperature, $25$ meV.
+If the energy difference between the structures is within $25$ meV of one another, then the structures are degenerate and no conclusions about stability can be drawn.